lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 The main outcome variables we use to indicate academic behaviors include: 1) grades a student obtained, 2) the number of enrollments for a course before passing it, 3) the number of courses a student enroll in, and 4) a dummy indicating whether a student passes a course for each time of enrollment, among others.
 These outcomes help us to identify effects in the intensive margin, which is our main target in this research as described in previous sections.
 Besides, we also investigate the drop-out and completion rates, as well as pre-enrolment characteristics such as relative performance in the College Entrance Exam, which complements our main analysis by looking at the extensive margin.

 At the moment we have obtained the slices covering three cohorts of students majoring in Economics, as the administrative side is still processing our request for the whole dataset.
 Descriptive statistics and preliminary results are generated for exploratory purposes and are presented below.
-We can see that the

 #### 2) Methodology